shieldgenerator7/DnD-Stories/FaerunDiverge/Faerun Diverge.md

 “I don’t think he wants a donut!”
 Miko commented.

-“Ok, the zombies are here.
-Stay here, I’ll scout ahead.”
+“The zombies are here!”
+Larkwren declared.

+“Stay here.
+I will scout.”
 Rust walked with his new long legs ahead of the group.
 There was a hole in the floor, and he was heading right for it.
 He got to the edge, and turned to the left, but instead of walking around, he fell right in.

 “Ruuuust!”
 Miko ran to the edge of the pit.
 “Are you ok?”

 In the pit, Rust lay on his side.
 Several spikes pierced straight through his chassis.
 The adamantine tips sparkled in the light.
-“It would appear that I am trapped in this hole.”
+“I am in a hole.
+I am trapped.”
 But with little effort, he bent the spikes out of him, and stood back up.
 He jumped and reached for the edge of the pit.
 He only lifted himself a few inches and wound up on his butt, rolling backward.
 “I am trapped.”

 “I’ll get help.”

 “I got this.”
 E’Zhule pushed Miko aside.
 “Are you willing?”
 He called down into the pit.

-“Yes.”
-Rust answered.
+“I am willing.”
+Rust gave a thumbs up.

 E’Zhule took a few steps from the pit, then ran straight in.
 He landed in Rust’s arms.
 “Then fly!”
 E’Zhule’s hand crackled with energy that he pushed into Rust’s body.

 Rust held E’Zhule as he flew out of the pit, hitting his head on the low ceiling in the corridor.
 E’Zhule bounced out of his arms and landed feet first on the floor.
 Rust fell horizontal and flew across the room into a wall.
-The energy of flight left him to fall onto the floor.

 “Are you ok?”
 Miko asked.

-“Yes.”
+“I am fine.”

 The party moved around the pit and searched the doors on the other side.
 Miko opened a door and a spiked wooden board fell from the ceiling inside the room.
 Miko jumped back, dodging it completely.

 “This place is booby trapped.”
 Rust hugged Miko.
-“I should go ahead.
-I’m not as valuable.”
+“I will go ahead.
+I am trash.”

 “Now there’s a good lad!”
 Larkwren patted Rust on the back.

 “No, Rust!”
 Miko protested.
-“You *are* valuable!”
+“You’re not trash!
+You’re *valuable*!”

 “Yes, very valuable!”
 Larkwren agreed, pushing Rust forward.
-“For finding all the traps for us.”
+“Valuable for finding all the traps for us.”

 “No!
 You’re my friend.”
 She reached for the next door.
 “You’re worth more than your ability to find traps.”
 She opened the door.